 There are various kinds of RNA.
 The major type, called messenger RNA (mRNA), plays a vital role in making proteins.
-In this process, mRNA transcribed from genes, which include the protein-coding parts of the genome, is delivered to ribosomes, which are molecular machines located in the cell's cytoplasm.
-The ribosomes read, or "translate," the sequence of the chemical letters in mRNA to assemble building blocks called amino acids into proteins.
-Each mRNA is transcribed from a gene and then translated into a specific protein..
+In this process: mRNA is transcribed from genes; then the mRNA transcripts are delivered to ribosomes, the molecular machines located in the cell's cytoplasm; then the ribosomes read, or "translate," the sequence of chemical letters in the mRNA and assemble building blocks called amino acids into proteins.

 DNA can also be transcribed into other types of RNA that do not code for proteins.
 Such transcripts may serve to influence cell structure and to regulate genes.

-Depending on the technique used, it is often possible to count the number of transcripts to determine the amount of gene activity, also called gene expression, in a certain cell or tissue type.
+Depending on the technique used, it is often possible to count the number of transcripts to determine the amount of gene activity - also called gene expression - in a certain cell or tissue type.

 The function of most genes is not yet known.
-A search of a transcriptome database can give researchers a list of all the tissues in which a gene is expressed, providing clues to its possible function.
+A search of a transcriptome database can give researchers a list of all the tissues in which a gene is expressed, providing clues about its possible function.

 For example, if the transcriptome database shows that an unknown gene's expression levels are dramatically higher in cancer cells than in healthy cells, the unknown gene may play a role in cell growth.
 Or if an unknown gene is expressed in fat tissue but not in bone or muscle tissue, the unknown gene may be involved in fat storage or metabolism.
 In both instances, the transcriptome data give researchers a good place to start searching for a newly found gene's function.